atlasxomics/AtlasXplore-Docs/GenomeBrowser.rst

 **Histograms**

 To view the histogram for TSS Enrichment and Fragments, click the third icon, the bar graph, to the left of the *Feature Table*
+The x-axis is the *gene score*
+The y-axis is the number of *tixels*

 .. image:: /images/12.png